Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Update-AzEventGridSystemTopic.md

 # Update-AzEventGridSystemTopic

 ## SYNOPSIS
-Asynchronously creates a new system topic with the specified parameters.
+Asynchronously Update a new system topic with the specified parameters.

 ## SYNTAX